manuelbernhardt/play2-groovy-templates/README.md

 (note: this will scan for templates at compilation time and generate a list which is included in the build and used in PROD mode to pre-compile the templates.
 We need this because Groovy Templates aren't compiled source-files)

+### Disabling the reloading of the application when a template file is modified

+You can do this by excluding the HTML template files from the `watchTransitiveSources` task of your project, e.g. by adding this definition into your main Project definition:

+    watchTransitiveSources <<= watchTransitiveSources map { (sources: Seq[java.io.File]) =>
+      sources
+        .filterNot(source => source.isFile && source.getPath.contains("app/views") && !source.getName.endsWith(".scala.html") && source.getName.endsWith(".html"))
+        .filterNot(source => source.isDirectory && source.getPath.contains("app/views"))
+    }

+(this is planned to be done automatically by the SBT plugin in a future release)

 ## Scala

 In order to use the Groovy templates with Scala, mix in the `eu.delving.templates.scala.GroovyTemplates` trait.
 Then you can call templates like this: